-Every year, for 18 years, Sara and I have been meeting for a girlfriend “Shop Newbury St. in Boston” getaway.
+Every year, for 18 years, Sara and I have a girlfriend getaway tradition of shopping in Boston.
 She drives up from Philly, I tool up from Connecticut, and we spend three days popping into shops and stopping for meals from one end to another, with forays to Charles Street, Beacon Hill, and SoWa shopping area.